MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_pm_parameters.md

 </li>
 </ul><div class="alert"><b>Note</b>  Wildcard values that are enabled by this flag can include unspecified IPv4
         source and destination addresses, as well as unspecified source and destination ports.</div><div> </div>

+#### NDIS_PM_WOL_IPV4_TCP_SYN_ENABLED

+If this flag is set, the network adapter is enabled to generate a wake-up event when it receives an IPv4 TCP SYN packet.
+Remote hosts send TCP SYN packets to
+       initiate a TCP connection to the local computer.

 #### NDIS_PM_WOL_IPV6_DEST_ADDR_WILDCARD_ENABLED